Migu3low/Migu3low/README.md

 - 👋 Hi, I’m @Migu3low
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on Palantir or CDI
 - 📫 How to reach me migu3low@protonmail.com

 <!---